-lacktriangle Lesson from the Holy Gospel according to Luke, final. xxiv.
-13-35.
-Lesson j.
+\P Lesson from the Holy Gospel according to Luke, final. (xxiv.
+13-35.)
+[Lesson j.]

-T that time.

 Behold, two of

-Jesus' disciples,
+Jesus' disciples

-went that same day
+went, the same day,

-to a village called
+to a town which

-Emmaus, which
+was sixty furlongs

-was from Jerusalem about threescore furlongs.
-And they talked together of all the things which had happened.
+from Jerusalem, named Emmaus.
+And they talked together of all these things which had happened.
 And that which followeth.

-A Homily of Blessed Gregory, Pope. xxiij.
+Homily of Blessed Gregory, Pope. $(xxiij.)^2$

-Ven though in the midst of a daily observance, a few words may be addressed to you: and perchance they shall profitably benfit.
+Ven though in the midst of a daily observance, a few words may be addressed to you3: and perchance they shall profitably benfit.
 Seeing that often the nourishment which is less sufficient: is the more avidly consumed.
-Therefore I have determined to examine the meaning of the Gospel lesson summarily and not word by word : lest a more disourse of explanation should prevail to burden your good will.
-Behold, ye have heard, dearly beloved brethren, that to two disciples as they went in the way, indeed not believing but yet talking of him, the Lord appeared: but he did not shew them an appearance which they might recognize.
-The Lord therefore shewed outwardly in the eyes of their bodies: that which was taking place inwardly in themselves, in the eyes of their hearts.
+Therefore I have determined to examine the meaning of the Gospel lesson summarily <and> not word by word : lest a more lengthy disourse of explanation should prevail to burden your good will.
+Behold, you have heard, dearly beloved brethren, that to disciples as they walked in the way, indeed not believing but yet talking of him, the Lord appeared: but he did not shew them an appearance which they might recognize.
+The Lord therefore shewed outwardly in the eyes of <their> bodies : that which taking place inwardly themselves, in the eyes of <their> hearts.
 For in fact they both loved and doubted within themselves.
 For the Lord was present to them outwardly: and yet he shewed them not who he was.
-But thou, O Lord, have mercy upon us.
+But thou.